Easy to use

 Over time, our damp bathroom had started to get visible water damage on the walls from condensation, so we decided to try Eva-dry’s Edv-1100 Electric Petite Dehumidifier to see if it could stand up to the moisture.
 Read on to see how it worked out.

 Performance: Small but mighty

-The Eva-Dry Petite unit is specifically designed for spaces like closets, laundry rooms, bathrooms, and other smaller sized spaces up to 1,100 square feet (roughly less than 150 sq ft), so we decided to test out the Eva-Dry Petite Dehumidifier in the dampest place we could find—our bathroom.
+The Eva-Dry Petite unit is specifically designed for spaces like closets, laundry rooms, bathrooms, and other smaller sized spaces up to 1,100 cubic feet (or rooms roughly less than 150 square feet), so we decided to test out the Eva-Dry Petite Dehumidifier in the dampest place we could find—our bathroom.